thenfour/Clarinoid/CAD/clarinoid-devboard/readme.txt

      - would be nice to have a way to switch between battery  or usb power

      20220620: 04 is being produced by jlcpcb

+05 - now using teensy 4.1 with pins